isaacnmm/pestpolicy-hugo2XX/content/posts/best-shoes-for-insertional-achilles-tendonitis/index.md

 The Skechers Walk 5-Prized is a lip-on sneaker thats easy to wear and remove.
 The shoes have a fabric tab within the heel section that you can easily use to pull on the sneaker.
 The collar foam embraces the heel to prevent accidental shoe removal as you walk.

-Other than that, the GO Walk 5-Prized also comes with a comfort pillar technology, which is spread across the heel and forefoot areas.� The technology makes walking easy even on uneven surfaces.
+Other than that, the GO Walk 5-Prized also comes with a comfort pillar technology, which is spread across the heel and forefoot areas.
+The technology makes walking easy even on uneven surfaces.

 Furthermore, the interior of these sneakers has an Air Cooled Goga Mat.
 The mat offers sufficient underfoot coverage.
 It also allows the entry of air into the shoes for dry and fresh feet.